-4) Loss of carrier: A walking "L" occurs when the DCS51 is configured as a booster and does not see another command station on the layout, or when LocoNet is disconnected from the unit in this condition.
+Loss of carrier occurs when the booster does not see a command station on the layout or when LocoNet is disconnected from the unit.
 Check the LocoNet connections.
 Test LocoNet Cables with the LT1 tester.
-Be sure that a command station is connected to the layout.
+Be sure that the command station is connected to the layout.